 Dr. Doyle is a nationally recognized educator, behavioral health workforce advocate, and practicing psychiatrist at the University of Nebraska Medical Center (UNMC).
 She serves as the Director of the Behavioral Health Education Center of Nebraska (BHECN); a state-funded organization whose mission is to recruit and retain a skilled and passionate behavioral health workforce in Nebraska.

 Clinically, Dr. Doyle maintains an active women’s reproductive health psychiatry practice and is associate director of the Reproductive Psychiatry Program.

-Dr. Doyle earned her medical degree from Creighton University and completed a four-year residency in adult psychiatry at McGaw Medical Center of Northwestern University in Chicago followed by a one-year fellowship in Women's Mental Health at Brigham and Women's Hospital in Boston.
+Dr. Doyle earned her medical degree from Creighton University.
+She completed her residency in adult psychiatry at McGaw Medical Center of Northwestern University in Chicago, followed by a fellowship in Women's Mental Health at Brigham and Women's Hospital in Boston.

 402-552-7697 | email@example.com | Twitter: @DrMarleyDoyle

 Jessie Buche completed her undergraduate education in business at George Washington University and a dual master’s degree in public health and education policy at the University of Michigan.

 During her career, Jessie has explored the ways in which federal, state, and local policies impact behavioral health and public health service delivery, especially in vulnerable communities.

 Jessie joins the BHECN team after serving as the Managing Director of the Behavioral Health Workforce Research Center at the University of Michigan School of Public Health.
 In this role, Jessie served as the lead investigator of nearly 100 behavioral health workforce research projects over seven years, covering topics such as workforce enumeration, maldistribution, recruitment, and retention; telebehavioral health policy and provider satisfaction; utilization of medication-assisted treatment; and scopes of practice and licensure barriers.